Upcoming offerings:

 Reduced rates are available for anyone experiencing financial challenges | Travel fees vary depending on location

-Cancelation Policy:
+Cancellation Policy:

 Should you need to change or cancel your scheduled appointment, please provide 24 hours or more advance notice and no charge will apply.
-Cancellations less than 24 hours notice will be charged the full price of the scheduled session.
+Cancellations with less than 24 hours notice will be charged the full price of the scheduled session.

 If I should have to cancel less than 24 hours I will reschedule at the earliest, mutually convenient, date and time.